Do you love National Parks? Are you going to the Bay Area? Then find out 10 must visit San Francisco National Parks to put on your to do list!

 This is a fascinating site that serves as a great educational outing for kids interested in learning about World War history and about how life was in the old days.

 The Port Chicago Naval Magazine National Memorial is located not far from the John Muir Historical Site in Martinez.
 This site is dedicated as a memorial for one of the worst home front disasters to occur during World War II, where 320 service men were instantly killed.
 The disaster occurred in 1944 when two ships that were being loaded with ammunition for troops in the Pacific exploded.

+This is probably one of the least visited of the national parks near San Francisco, but it is well worth the effort.
 In order to visit the memorial, visitors are picked up by a park shuttle from the John Muir National Historic Site in Martinez.
 A ranger will provide information about the disaster and memorial on the way.
 While this memorial does not currently have a Junior Ranger program, they do have trading cards with detailed information about different aspects of the memorial that kids can get from on site.
 Advance reservations are required.

 Hooked on the national park system and want more to visit?
-There are even more national park sites within reach of the bay area.
+There are even more national park sites within reach of the Bay Area.
 Considering heading to Yosemite Valley for awe inspiring views, Sequoia or the Redwoods for a look at some massive trees, Lassen Volcanic National Park for a close up look at volcanos or Pinnacles National Park for some quiet reflective time exploring off the beaten path.